nikolasnorth/configs/README.md

 # configs

-Personal dotfiles for macOS and Linux.
-Gruvbox Material Dark theme everywhere.
+Personal dotfiles for macOS and Linux..

 ## What's Included